cardano-foundation/CIPs/CIP-token-metadata-translations/README.md

 - Access to localized strings is easy and logical from a coding perspective.

 ### Implementation Plan
-Add this new standard to all relevant documentation and references for web3 developers.
+Propose this method in documentation and references for web3 developers.

 NMKR has supported this CIP with peer feedback, and in the future with a pilot implementation of this localization method.